UPDATED: Jul 27, 2020

 While good ratios didn’t stop New York’s hospitals from becoming overwhelmed, it is a good sign for Ohio, as the coronavirus outbreak just seems to be heating up and DeWine is noting that the “stay at home” order could last into May.
 As DeWine said with the order:

 “We would not have issued this if it was not a matter of life and death.”

 It’s interesting to note that golf courses will not close during the quarantine order, though there are still rules for those who choose to golf.
 They include handwashing regularly, no handshakes, and only one person per cart.

 #1 – Michigan

-And that brings us down to our number 1.
+And that brings us down to our number one spot.
 This state is known for its muscle cars and scenic drives, but one thing it has going for it during the coronavirus crisis: the number one state with the biggest traffic reduction since March 13.